-The NDIS is designed to work alongside the DSP, not instead of.
+They are designed to work alongside each other, not instead of.

-The only change to your DSP will be in relation to the mobility allowance.
+The only change you will see from Centrelink will be in relation to the mobility allowance.
 You can read more about transport under the NDIS here.

-If you think a decision is incorrect or unfair, or you believe your NDIS plan is missing something important that you discussed with your planner at your plan meeting, there is a course of action you can take.
-This is called a ‘review process’.
+If you think a decision is incorrect or unfair, or you believe your NDIS plan is missing something important that you discussed with your planner at your plan meeting, you can request an internal review of the decisions made.